cmendez20/HobbyHub/README.md

 - Instead of reinventing the wheel, I used a JS library called **date-fns** to format post timestamps which required researching the library's docs on how to use it in a way that would work with my project.
 - Used **Tanstack query** for fetching data and handling async state management with Supabase.
 Ran into issues with updating posts on the client and syncing them to the database, so I spent some time learning about useMutations.
 - Researched the **useContext** hook to set up global state, allowing the search bar in the navbar the ability to filter posts effectively.
+- In terms of improvements for next time, I would've like to spent some more time on the design and branding of the forum.
+Maybe add a little hippo mascot to the navbar logo & favicon.
+I would like to add a little hippo mouth opening animation when a user upvotes a post.
+Finally, not a big fan of the colors.

 ## License